 There are many ways you can get involved with the movement and take action.
 Find out more below.

-Patients For Safe Access has made some great progress since its inception in 2020, but unfortunately, much of that progress can be lost without proper civic engagement from advocates.
-We have numerous campaigns and projects at local, and national levels that are aimed at specific changes in laws or regulations.
+Patients For Safe Access has made some great progress since its inception in 2020, We have numerous campaigns and projects at local, and national levels that are aimed at specific changes in laws or regulations.
 Learn more about our campaigns and projects below.

 Patients For Safe Access will host lobbying, media and legal campaigns with an aim to result in important court precedents, new sentencing standards, and more compassionate community guidelines.

 Start doing advocacy right away.
 Patients For Safe Access has created online advocacy tools for many national, and even local issues.

 Deschedule Cannabis and Recognize It as Medicine.

 While Irish government recognizes the medical value of tetrahydrocannabinol (THC) and cannabidiol (CBD), two constituents of cannabis, and permits the sale of pharmaceutical drugs made by synthesising or isolating these compounds, such as Bedrocan and Tilray, it classifies cannabis as a Schedule I substance under the Misuse of Drugs Act.
 This makes it illegal to prescribe, dispense, or administer cannabis for medical use.
 However, many patients find that whole-plant cannabis, cannabis extracts with a broad range of the plant’s constituent chemicals, and other cannabis-containing products more effectively address their symptoms than the aforementioned pharmaceutical products.